nicolli-decastro/portifolio/README.md

-This repository contains my program files from Visual Studio.
+This repository contains a Visual Basics Data Analysis program.

-This programs were created during a computer programming class, as an introduction to programming, at the University of Florida.
+This program computes the mean and the standard deviation.
+Two types of data are  considered:  a  list  of  numbers  defined  as  a  data  set,  and  a  list  of  data  sets  (a  data group).
+Thus, the program computes not only the mean and std. dev of a particular data set but also the mean of means (of all data sets).